Eduard Schensnovich: Biography

-Schensnovich was born in Arkhangelsk into an ethnic Polish nobility in the Russian Empire.
+Schensnovich was born in Arkhangelsk into an ethnic Polish noble family in the Russian Empire.
 His father, Nikolai Schensnovich, was a career naval officer, who had been exiled to Arkhangelsk in 1833 for his role in the November Uprising.
 The family moved to Kronstadt in 1862.
 Schensnovich entered military service in 1867, and joined the Sea Cadet Corps in Petrograd, graduating as a midshipman in 1871.
-HIs first assignment was to the clipper ship Pearl in the Pacific Ocean in 1871, following which he joined the gunboat Smerch as a warrant officer.
+His first assignment was to the clipper ship Pearl in the Pacific Ocean in 1871, following which he joined the gunboat Smerch as a warrant officer.
 In 1876 he was posted to the Black Sea Fleet serving on board torpedo boats, and was promoted to lieutenant in 1877.
 During the Russo Turkish War of 1877 he served as a mine warfare specialist.
 In 1878 he joined the mine warfare school of the Russian Baltic Fleet and represented Russia during the Exposition Universelle (1878) in Paris, and went on to study the latest developments in mines in France and England later that year.
 From 1880 to 1885 he conducted numerous experiments with naval mines as part of the Russian Navy technical department, wrote numerous technical articles, and was decorated for his successes in the development of new weapons.

 In 1885, Schensnovich was promoted to Captain 2nd Rank and commanded the destroyer division of the Russian Pacific Fleet.
 In 1886, he returned to the Baltic Fleet and commanded gunboats and destroyers, and was also involved in the drafting of tactics and battle plans for potential use against the Imperial German Navy in the event of a conflict.
 In 1895 he was base commander in Vladivostok.